How to Elevate Your Multifamily Branding Without Overthinking Your Design

 These iconic brands, with their well-established identities and household awareness, did not start out that way.
 Over time, these companies have painstakingly built up their brand identity.

-Customer needs are constantly changing, especially in the multifamily property industry as Gen Z renters enter the buyer’s market.
-As such, your business and its brand identity should be flexible to meet the needs of customers, both new and old.
-And as your business grows and adapts to the ever-changing market, so too should your brand reflect fresh and up-to-date messaging, imagery, website presence, and social media all with a clear vision.
+Customer needs constantly change, especially in the multifamily property industry as Gen Z renters enter the buyer’s market.
+As such, your business and its brand identity should be flexible to meet customers’ new and old needs.
+As your business grows and adapts to the ever-changing market, so too should your brand reflect fresh and up-to-date messaging, imagery, website presence, and social media, all with a clear vision.

 Auditing and Assessing Your Brand

-As you consider a brand refresh, the first step is to begin by auditing and assessing your brand and marketing materials.
+As you consider a brand refresh, the first step is to audit and assess your brand and marketing materials.
 Do they speak directly to the customers you want to reach?
 Is your key message accurately reflected?
 Do they represent the lifestyle potential renters can expect?

 When auditing for a refresh, it is important to note that your brand does not need to be scrapped.
-In fact, there are likely many key parts that are valuable enough to retain and refine — such as your name, services, or product lines.
+In fact, many key parts — such as your name, services, or product lines — are likely valuable enough to retain and refine.

 There is a lengthy list of materials to consider when auditing and assessing your brand, from printed collateral and digital content to mission and vision statements.
 Consider the following for a full evaluation: